jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ### Setting up the Action

 GitHub Actions are registered for a repository by using a YAML file inside the directory path `.github/workflows` (note the dot at the start).
-Here we shall employ [Jekyll Actions][jekyll-actions] from the Marketplace for its simplicity.
+For simplicity, here we use one of the [Jekyll Actions](#external-links) to show you how to use the action.

 Create a **workflow file**, say `github-pages.yml`, using either the GitHub interface or by pushing a YAML file to the workflow directory path manually.
 The base contents are: